 In Varanasi, for the first time, our PM Modi has inaugurated India’s first multi-modal terminal on the Ganga river, ring roads, rail overbridges has been made, and how can forget about Swachh Bharat Abhiyan which made the Ghats of Varanasi even more beautiful.
 In addition to that, Homi Bhabha Cancer Hospital has been set up.

 BEST SEASON TO VISIT

 As the city lies at an elevation of 80.71 meters above sea level, you will find the place extremely dry and humid.
-However, when it comes to the culture and religious ritual, the city is at its best throughout the year.
+However, when it comes to culture and religious rituals, the city is at its best throughout the year.

 Varanasi in Summer